mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 /home/user/myscript.sh initiator=[192.168.0.10]:3306 event=master_down live_nodes=[192.168.0.201]:3306,[192.168.0.121]:3306
 ```

+### `script_timeout`

+The timeout for the executed script in seconds.
+The default value is 90
+seconds.

+If the script execution exceeds the configured timeout, it is stopped by sending
+a SIGTERM signal to it.
+If the process does not stop, a SIGKILL signal will be
+sent to it once the execution time is greater than twice the configured timeout.

 ### `events`

 A list of event names which cause the script to be executed.
 If this option is not defined, all events cause the script to be executed.
 The list must contain a comma separated list of event names.